NREL/BuildingMOTIF/docs/reference/cli_tool.md

   -ip IP                ip address of BACnet network to scan
 ```

-The BuildingMOTIF CLI includes a BACnet scanner which can be accessed by invoking the `scan` subcommand.
+The BuildingMOTIF CLI includes a BACnet scanner, which can be accessed by invoking the `scan` subcommand.
 This command takes two inputs:
   - **Output file** - Where the scan information will be saved
   - **IP address** - The IP address to bind to and the subnet of the BACnet network.
 Example `172.24.0.2/32`